 Both the Yeti and the Engel have true die-hard fans.
 This even goes to the extent of true blue fans whom say “do not waste your money on a Yeti.”
 Some people have experienced faulty quality with both types of coolers.
 This is where the solid warranty of both can be appreciated.
 If you’re only concern is ice retention, you’ll be happy to know that both coolers can maintain ice for a full five days even in extreme temperatures (highs of 95 in Central FL).

-When looking for Engel coolers for sale online, you will see that most do not have as many buyers as the Yeti, but the overall satisfaction of those whom have bought Engels are high.
+When looking at Engel coolers online, you will see that many models may not have as many buyers as the Yeti, but the overall satisfaction of those whom have bought Engels are high.
 A glance through our full Engel Deep Blue cooler review will go into greater detail as to why these coolers are a top choice for just about any adventures.

-With Yeti coolers, you will find slightly higher numbers when it comes to those who have bought one AND you will still find an overall average satisfaction rating of 4-5 stars.
+With Yeti coolers, you will find slightly higher numbers when it comes to those who have actually purchased a Yeti AND you will still find an overall average satisfaction rating of 4-5 stars.
 Most owners of Yetis will comment that it is more expensive, but that it will be the last cooler you will ever need to buy.
 Read our most popular Yeti Tundra Review Here⇒

 See The Ultimate Ice Challenge Here